Barking Dogs Never Bite: Plot

-As Yun-ju struggles to come up with the money to bribe his way into a professorial position, Eun-sil, who has lost her job, comes home with a Toy Poodle.
-She shows more affection for the dog, which she names Baby (Soon-Ja), than her husband, and treats Yun-ju like a servant.
-While in the park, Yun-ju becomes distracted and loses Baby.
+As Yun-ju struggles to come up with the money needed to bribe his way into a professorial position, Eun-sil, who has lost her job, comes home with a Toy Poodle.
+She shows more affection for the dog, which she names Soon-Ja (Baby), than her husband, and treats Yun-ju like a servant.
+While in the park, Yun-ju becomes distracted and loses Soon-Ja.
 When Eun-sil scolds him for losing the dog, he snaps and accuses her of wasting money.
 Eun-sil tearfully tells him she bought the dog with a small portion of her severance pay and planned to give the rest to Yun-ju so he could become a professor.
-Shocked, Yun-ju makes up missing dog flyers and takes them to Hyun-nam, who offers to help him, but he gives up his search after nobody, not even the dog-eating janitor, seems to have Baby.
+Shocked, Yun-ju makes up missing dog flyers and takes them to Hyun-nam, who offers to help him, but he gives up his search after nobody, not even the dog-eating janitor, seems to have Soon-Ja.

 While being berated for her sloppiness at work, Hyun-nam learns the old woman died from the shock of losing her dog, her only family, and left a letter bequeathing to Hyun-nam the dried radishes that are still on the roof.
-When Hyun-nam goes to get them, she discovers Baby with the homeless man, who kidnapped her, having developed a taste for dog meat.
+When Hyun-nam goes to get them, she discovers Soon-Ja with the homeless man, who kidnapped her, having developed a taste for dog meat.
 Hyun-nam rescues the dog and the man chases her through the apartment building.
-Jang-mi arrives and knocks out the homeless man, who is arrested by police, and Hyun-nam returns Baby to Yun-ju.
+Jang-mi arrives and knocks out the homeless man, who is arrested by police, and Hyun-nam returns Soon-Ja to Yun-ju.

-Hyun-nam watches a news broadcast about the missing dogs, but sees no mention of herself, leaving her distraught.
+Hyun-nam watches a news broadcast about the missing dogs, but sees no mention of herself, leaving her annoyed.
 Later that night, she finds a drunk Yun-ju on the sidewalk.
 Overcome with guilt after hearing she got fired for spending time looking for dogs, he confesses he was the man she saw throw the Min Pin off the roof.

 Some time later, Yun-ju has succeeded in becoming a professor, though he appears unsatisfied, and Hyun-nam goes on a long-awaited hike in the woods with Jang-mi.